Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

-If they are intended to be a recurring antagonist, they should always manage to get away, though suffering a major blow to their own plans--they will often be forced to retreat and lick their wounds.
+If they are intended to be a recurring antagonist, they should always manage to get away, though suffering a major blow to their own plans—they will often be forced to retreat and lick their wounds.

 If you force a retreat on these Antagonists, you must bribe your players each with a [**<u>Strife Point</u>**](/System/General_System/#strifes) as compensation.